rafaelpolicher/bookrating/README.md

 JavaScript: Client-side programming language that adds interactivity and dynamism to the system.

-Materialize CSS: Responsive CSS framework that makes it easy to create modern and attractive user interfaces.
+Materialize CSS: Responsive CSS framework that makes creating modern and attractive user interfaces easy.

 <h2>Installation and Use</h2>
 To use BookRating go to: